 What can we learn from football regarding team performance and management?

 Every year as we approach the climax of the football season there are often six to eight clubs looking nervously over their shoulders, as they become entangled in the relegation dogfight.
 Success means essential financial investment and currency in the war for footballing talent.
 Failure is unthinkable.

 Teams may perform poorly during the season, going through long spells without a win, and not giving the best they can.
 It often happens that club leaders, unsatisfied with the performance of their team and fearful of relegation appoint a new manager in a bid to turn their season around.

 New managers have the challenge of accomplishing positive results with the same team that has been previously dysfunctional.
 So, how do they do it?

 It’s all about team spirit

 In football, each club has its own identity.
-Redeveloping this sense of identity is important for any team, as this gets team members involved in a common, collaborative collective, and gives them a sense of belonging.
-Involving the team in generating the mission, values and goals means they buy into the project.
+Redeveloping this sense of identity is important for any team, as this gets team members involved in a new common, collaborative collective, and gives them a sense of belonging.
+Involving the team in generating the mission, values and goals means they buy into the new project.

 Value the contribution of each team member

 Players have a ‘clean slate’ with a new manager and are valued by their individual skills as well as their ability to work for the team.
 Each player in your team must understand their strengths, preferences and behaviours, and feel a unique part of an intricate mechanism.
 Educate the team to be more self-aware and importantly, aware of others.
 There has to be mutual respect and trust for teamwork to flourish.
 Ensure your players understand their role in the team, what is expected of them and how that fits into the overall team’s pattern of play.